bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/sso-vs-oauth.md

 Adds **authentication** on top of OAuth 2.0 — it confirms the user's identity and provides their profile information.

 **Use case:**
 Logging in to a third-party app with your Google account.
+Fetching user identity information like email, profile photo etc.

 **Powered by:**
 **OAuth 2.0 + ID token** (a JWT containing user info).